 Visit the PBS Cyberchase website where there are pattern and coding games with different levels from easy to hard.
 Easy is recommended for 2nd graders.
 There are many activities and games to choose from.
-Activities that are applicable for patterns are:

 There are low tech ideas (worksheets and printables) available on Pinterest on coding for 2nd graders.